 Pack the Right Clothes:

 The peak season is from May to early September.
 Be aware that the climate is very chilly up north and you need to pack the right clothes.
-Bring sweaters and a jacket to keep warm when you’re on the deck watching the scenery pass by.
+Bring sweaters and a coat to keep warm when you’re on the deck watching the scenery pass by, as well as a packable rain jacket in case it rains.
 A typical cruise takes you to see some of the large glaciers and when you go near them, expect the temperatures to plummet.
 You should remember to pack a warm hat and gloves too even if you’re visiting in the midst of summer!

 Choose the Type of Cruise Carefully: